 - Use these conferences to review current data and areas of growth.

 - Discuss growth in content areas.

-- You may also want to allow students to practice making goals outside the scope of your learning outcomes, such as personal health; interpersonal goals; self-regulation goals.
+- You may also want to allow students to practice making goals outside the scope of your learning outcomes, such as personal health goals; interpersonal goals; self-regulation goals.

 - Invite the student to evaluate where new growth can take place in your content area and make goals for that growth.